frederic-perez/AmE-dictionary/data/dictionary.md

 __afterward__ _adv_ :two::hammer:
 __against oll odds__ _idiom_ Even though something seems completely impossible.
 __against the clock__ _idiom_ :two: Rushed and short on time.
+__Agamemnon__ _n_ A legendary king of Mycenae, the son of Atreus and brother of Menelaus, who led the Greeks in the Trojan War and was murdered by his wife Clytemnestra.
 __agape__ _He stood there with his mouth agape._
 __agave__ _n_
 __Age of Aquarius__ _n_ (Aquarian Age) __1__ _informal_ The period, roughly from the mid-1960s to the early-1970s, when New Age culture and the hippie movement were at their peaks, associated with belief in enhanced spiritual enlightenment, universal love, and personal liberation. __2__ _astrology_ A historical period corresponding to the astrological sign of Aquarius, concerning the timing of which (past, present, or future) there is a wide range of views.